medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 Forms that trigger the `create_user_for_contacts` transition must set the `replacement_contact_id` property to the id of the contact that should be associated with the new user.

+These forms should only be submitted for the _original user's contact_.
+You can control the form visibility by including `user._id === contact._id` in the form properties expression.

 These forms should only be accessible to offline users (replacing online users is not currently supported).
 This is the default in the example app form properties file ([see `replace_user.properties.json`](https://github.com/medic/cht-core/blob/master/config/default/forms/app/replace_user.properties.json)).

 You can prevent a user from being replaced multiple times by including `!contact.user_for_contact.replaced` in the form properties expression.